Suuurpiiiiise! It’s Gruul!

 Magic the Gathering Card - Llanowar Elves - MTG CircleMagic the Gathering Card - Glimpse the Core - MTG CircleMagic the Gathering Card - Overlord of the Hauntwoods - MTG Circle

 Glimpse the Core is perhaps the least useful card of the deck if I'm being honest.
 It's still a handy tool for ramp.
-Since there are no Caves in the deck we can use this spell only to ramp some mana.
+Since there are no Caves in the deck, we can use this spell only to ramp some mana.
 The cost of 2 mana is certainly affordable and in no way prohibitive.
-Additionally, if casted on turn 2, it also gives us the chance to cast our red Overlord already the following turn for its Impending cost.
+Additionally, if cast on turn 2, it also gives us the chance to cast our red Overlord already the following turn for its Impending cost.

 Overlord of the Hauntwoods is not only a great way to ramp mana but also a threat in later stages of the game.
 We will often find ourselves paying its Impending cost and the reasons are multiple: